 The planning objectives within the Foundation Stage are from the Development Matters Statements from the Early Years Foundation Stage document.
 Planning is based upon themes with discrete teaching of phonics, maths and reading.
 The themes we have chosen are identified as vehicle of interest to enable children to apply their skills and knowledge.
-We have ensured that there is clear progression in knowledge, vocabulary and skills moving from nursery to reception.
+We have ensured that there is clear progression in knowledge, vocabulary and skills firstly moving from nursery to reception and then from reception to year 1.

-Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 theme theme theme theme theme theme Myself Colours Winter Storytelling Growth and lifecycles Animals inceyeies
+Autumn 1 theme Autumn 2 theme Spring 1 theme Spring 2 theme Summer 1 theme Summer 2 theme Nursery Myself Colour and Light Winter Space Growth and lifecycles Animals Reception Where do I live?
+Celebrations Weather People who help us Journeys The Seaside